LastCallMedia/Mannequin/src/Html/README.md

-Mannequin HTML allows you to view static HTML files as Components.
-For example, if you have a directory of HTML files, you can use Mannequin HTML to view and work on them.
+Mannequin HTML is a separate command line application that you can use to visualize and work on your static HTML files.
+For example, if you have a directory of separate HTML files that represent the "components" of your application, you can use Mannequin HTML to view and work on them individually.

 Quick Start
 -----------